Are we heartbroken with the things that break the heart of God?

 -- Howard Culbertson,

 The story underscores themes of God's universal concern for all peoples and the transformative power of obedience.
-It challenges Jonah's ethnocentric worldview and invites readers to reflect on their own attitudes toward those perceived as "other."
+It challenges Jonah's ethnocentric worldview and invites us to reflect on our attitudes toward those we think of as foreigners or "those other people."

 The Book of Jonah is often called "the missionary book of the Old Testament" because it uniquely emphasizes themes of God's mercy, repentance, and the inclusion of non-Israelite nations in God's plan.
 Here are two reasons why the story of Jonah earns this title: